What is apportionment?

 Apportionment requests received after April 15 will be processed after the property tax due date in July.
 As a result, developers will have to pay the penalties applied after the July due date.
 When the City processes the apportionment, only the taxes levied will be split among the child units.

-The current fee for an apportionment is set out in the Burnaby Financial Administration Fees and Charges Bylaw 2013, amendment bylaw no.1, 2021.
+The current fee for an apportionment is set out in the Burnaby Consolidated Fees and Charges Bylaw.
 Apportionment fees, together with special charges will be invoiced by the City of Burnaby and are payable by the parent property (developer) prior to commencement of the apportionment process.

 Questions and answers